cse442-software-engineering-ub/f25-no-brainers/README.project_setup.md

 (*Copy and paste out all of the contents of the build folder, they cant still be inside the build folder)
 6. Navigate to localhost/serve/dorm-mart from your browser since that is the file path
 7. You now should have the app running on your local apache server
-8. Make sure to migrate to apply db schema to your local mysql
+8. Make sure to migrate to apply db schema to your local mysql: php migrate_schema.php

 # How does the server serve the app?
 1. `"homepage": "/CSE442/2025-Fall/cse-442j",`